Echo (mythology): Daphnis and Chloe

-Echo appears in a small but significant body of Greco-Roman visual art, typically in scenes depicting her unrequited love for Narcissus.
-Among the most famous depictions is the Pompeian fresco found in the House of Marcus Lucretius Fronto, where Echo is shown standing partly behind Narcissus as he gazes into the pool.
-The placement slightly removed from the center, and rendered in softer detail, appears to be a visual metaphor for the loss of agency and bodily presence described in Ovid’s Metamorphoses.
-Vase paintings from the 5th and 4th centuries BCE similarly depict Echo as an Oread integrated into the natural landscape, often emerging in rock formations or tree lines to emphasize her connection to mountains and her eventual dissolution into voice alone.
-These depictions stress Echo’s liminal role in myth: physically present but visually fading from the narrative space.
+Echo appears in a small but notable body of Greco-Roman visual art, most often it has to do with scenes illustrating her unrequited love for Narcissus.
+One of the best-known examples of this would be the Pompeian fresco from the House of Marcus Lucretius Fronto, where Echo stands slightly behind Narcissus as he gazes into a pool of water.
+Scholars note that her marginal placement and softer rendering may reflect the diminishing physical presence described in Metamorphoses.
+In Attic vase paintings of the 5th and 4th centuries BCE, Echo is similarly portrayed as an Oread integrated into the natural landscape, sometimes emerging from rock formations or tree lines to evoke her association with mountains and her eventual dissipation into voice.

+Literary and mythological scholarship further emphasizes Echo's liminal status in both visual and textual tradition.
+Segal argues that Echo's artistic marginalization mirrors her narrative transformation into a figure of repetition and disappearance.
+Hardie similarly interprets Echo's fading presence in art and literature as part of Ovid's broader poetics of illusion and bodily dissolution.
+Modern museum catalogues, such as the Getty Museum's exhibition on the Narcissus myth, note that contemporary artists frequently reinterpret Echo as a symbol of lost voice, emotional distance, and the erasure of women's agency.

+Across these works, Echo is consistently positioned as a liminal figure present within the composition yet visually receding mirroring her mythological transformation from embodied nymph to disembodied sound.

 Other

 Both the Homeric Hymn and Orphic Hymn to Pan reiterate Longus' tale of Pan chasing Echo's secret voice across the mountains.

 Codex 190 of Photius' Bibliotheca states that Pan's unrequited love for Echo was placed there by Aphrodite, angry at his verdict in a beauty contest.

 Nonnus' Dionysiaca contains a number of references to Echo.
 In Nonnus' account, though Pan frequently chased Echo, he never won her affection.
 Book VI also makes reference to Echo in the context of the Great Deluge.
 Nonnus states that the waters rose so far that even high on the hills Echo was forced to swim.
 Having escaped the advances of Pan, she feared now the lust of Poseidon.

 Whereas Nonnus is adamant that Pan never wins Echo, in Apuleius' The Golden Ass Pan is described with Echo in his arms, teaching the nymph to repeat all manner of songs.
 Similarly in the Suda, Echo is described as bearing Pan a child, Iynx.
 Other fragments mention a second daughter, Iambe.